menckend/writing/pages/articles/dglb/dglbarch-intro.md

 ---
-title: Why Did I Write This...?
+title: Why?
+What's the Point?
 summary: "...because I needed it, and couldn't find it.
 So, I made it."
 sidebar: articles_sidebar
 permalink: articles_dglbdarch-intro.html